Fired Cybersecurity Boss Rails Against GOP Election Fraud Claims

 The Allied Security report was also denounced by Michigan election officials earlier this week.

-Senator Gary Peters, an Indiana Democrat who serves as vice chair of the committee, was visibly frustrated during the hearing that even at this late stage, American taxpayers, lawmakers and executive branch officials are still trying to invalidate the clear results of the presidential election.
+Senator Gary Peters, a Michigan Democrat who serves as vice chair of the committee, was visibly frustrated during the hearing that even at this late stage, American taxpayers, lawmakers and executive branch officials are still trying to invalidate the clear results of the presidential election.

 “The president is continuing to undermine the will of the people, disenfranchise voters and sow the seeds of distrust and discontent to further their partisan desire for power.
 Whether intended or not, this hearing gives a platform to conspiracy theories and lies, and it is a destructive exercise that has no place in the Senate,” Peters said.